keyboardio/Kaleidoscope/README.md

 # Getting Started

-Pick a directory to work in, you'll need to clone multiple repositories.
-We'll assume you picked `$HOME/kaleidoscope`, if you chose another adapt the commands below accordingly.

 ## Setup the Arduino IDE

 Setup the Arduino IDE on your system.
 Make sure you install at least version 1.6, since older version may not support all required features.